syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 * **Timeline day view:** Displays the single day in horizontal time axis.
 * **Timeline week view:** Displays the days of a week in horizontal time axis.
 You can see the past or future dates by scrolling to right or left.
 * **Timeline work week view:** Views only working days of a week in horizontal axis.
 By default, Saturday and Sunday are the non-working days.
 You can customize it with any days of a week.
+* **Timeline month:** Display appointments across multiple days of a month on a horizontal axis where each column represents a single day.

 ## Change time interval